eSolutionsTech/kubesol/docs/cluster/Quickstart.md

 Wait until you see the node STATUS Ready.

-10. For the playbooks >400 we recommend running them one by one and checking status after each one.
+10. For playbooks >400 we recommend running them one by one and checking status after each one.
 For example:

 ## Kubernetes dashboard